 * If you do not use salted butter, please add a pinch of salt to the recipe batter at the same time you add the rice flour.

-** If you have mast cell issues, substitute a duck egg instead of a chicken egg, and use blueberry jam instead of strawberry jam.
+** If you have histamine intolerance or mast cell issues, substitute: a duck egg instead of a chicken egg, and use blueberry jam instead of strawberry jam, both to lower histamine content in the final product.

 - Start by lining a baking sheet with parchment paper.